 The bacteria that comes from the dirt and oil on your face, as well as the air that surrounds you every day, can build up.
 These things make your sponge a breeding ground for unwanted bacteria.

-Though there are many tools, like brushes, that don’t have to deal with this as much, don’t let this deter you from experiencing the joy of a good beauty blender.
+Though there are many tools out there, such as brushes for liquid foundations, that don’t have to deal with this as much, don’t let this deter you from experiencing the joy of a good beauty blender.

 Now, to answer that burning question: can I still use a moldy beauty blender?